-Self-Rising Flour Red Velvet Cake is a good way to use self-rising flour.
-If you have all-purpose flour, you may want to try a different red velvet recipe, but if you are just trying to use some self rising flour and want a great tasting cake, this one’s perfect.
-It’s also super easy to make because you just stir the batter together and pour it in the pan.
+Self-Rising Flour Red Velvet Half-Cake is a good way to use self-rising flour.
+If you have all-purpose flour, you may want to try a different red velvet recipe, but if you are just trying to use some self-rising flour, this recipe’s perfect.
+It’s also easy to make because you just stir the batter together and pour it in the pan.

 So far I’ve tested this recipe with both Gold Medal and Pillsbury Self-Rising Flour.
 White Lily will work too, but if you use White Lily make sure to use the weight (165 grams) rather than just volume because White Lily is a little lighter in weight per cup.
 Self-rising flour can be clumpy, so make sure to sift it or whisk it before using.
 If you are measuring by volume, make sure to measure and THEN sift.
 If measuring by weight it doesn’t matter.
 With the self-rising flour, you will get a little sinkage in the middle.
 This is why I recommend this cake as “a way to use self-rising flour” and not as the go-to red velvet cake.
 Want a cake that sinks less?
 Don’t need to use self-rising flour?
 Here’s another good one.

 Notice there’s no salt in the recipe?
 That’s because self-rising flour already has salt in it.
 If for some reason you don’t think the cake is salty enough you can add a pinch.

 The red food coloring I use most often is McCormick because it’s easy to find, but I also love Americolor Super Red If you use Americolor Super Red, you only need 2 teaspoons and not 2 full tablespoon.
 The redness of the cake might also be affected by what type of oil you use.
 I like baking with grapeseed oil, but it has a bit of a green cast to it which doesn’t seem to affect the color much.